-Offering in depth technical and fundamental analysis for 5$ per company or ETF- Example- buy/sell/hold -stop loss price and target price-no timeframes as such but my target is a 50% min ROI potential in a given 12 month period with safe entry points.
+Offering in depth technical and fundamental analysis for 5$ per company or ETF- Example- buy/sell/hold -stop loss price and target price-no timeframes as such, but my target is a 50% min ROI potential in a given 12 month period with safe entry points.
 Also can do a 1 hour coaching session plus a presentation as a guide ($250 value) Cryptocurrencies accepted, BTC or ETH to support research and refine strategies)

 The last decade and 2010 and beyond- full charts shown on article listed on Jan 8th, 2010.

 www.davidchapman.com A RECOVERY YEAR - BUT NOW WHAT?

 Investors would be forgiven if, following the financial panic of 2008, they felt frozen and missed a lot of the recovery year that followed.
 But a strong recovery following a financial panic is not particularly unusual.
 When the monetary authorities go into panic mode, pump billions of dollars into the financial system and drop interest rates to virtually zero, it should come as no surprise that a stock market recovery follows.

 The recovery has been impressive.
 The most senior of indices, the Dow Jones Industrials (DJI), gained 18.8 per cent on the year and is up an impressive 59.3 per cent from the lows of March 2009.
 What takes a lot longer is to regain the previous highs.

 The table below outlines the past century's financial panics and the performance from the low of the financial panic to the market's next major peak.
 A summary of how long it took to break even follows the table.